seemabhatta/datamind/README.md

-# AI-Native Data Discovery & Analytics Platform
+# DataMind: AI-Native Data Intelligence Platform

-> **🚀 Transforming Data Interaction with Generative AI**
+> **🧠 The Mind of Your Data Organization**

-A comprehensive AI-driven platform that revolutionizes how organizations discover, document, analyze, and govern their data assets.
-Built with generative AI at its core, this platform transforms traditional data workflows into intelligent, automated experiences.
+DataMind is a revolutionary AI-driven platform that transforms how organizations discover, document, analyze, and govern their data assets.
+Built with generative AI at its core, DataMind evolves traditional data workflows into intelligent, automated experiences that think ahead of your needs.

 [![Python 3.8+](https://img.shields.io/badge/python-3.8+-blue.svg)](https://www.python.org/downloads/)
 [![OpenAI](https://img.shields.io/badge/AI-OpenAI%20GPT--4-green.svg)](https://openai.com/)